nunomaduro/phpinsights/docs/insights/code.md

 ## Long type hints <Badge text="^1.0"/> <Badge text="Code\Comments" type="warn"/>

-This sniff enforces using shorthand scalar typehint variants in phpDocs: `int` instead of `integer` and `bool` instead of `boolean`.
+This sniff enforces using shorthand scalar type hint variants in phpDocs: `int` instead of `integer` and `bool` instead of `boolean`.
-This is for consistency with native scalar typehints which also allow shorthand variants only.
+This is for consistency with native scalar type hints which also allow shorthand variants only.

 **Insight Class**: `SlevomatCodingStandard\Sniffs\TypeHints\LongTypeHintsSniff`